The Top 5 Types of Journalism: A Comprehensive Guide

 Characteristics:

 Data journalism involves analyzing and visualizing data sets to tell compelling stories.
 Journalists in this field use statistical methods to uncover patterns, trends, and insights from large volumes of information.
-This type of journalism often results in interactive articles or infographics that allow readers to explore the data themselves.
+Tools like Tableau make it easier to create interactive graphics and dashboards that engage readers.

 Impact: